django-ses/django-ses/README.rst

 time-consuming.
 REceiving emails with Django-SES might be attractive to you if:

 * You don't want to maintain mail servers.
-* You want programatic access to received emails.
+* You want programmatic access to received emails.
 * You want to react to received emails as soon as they are received.

 Getting going